pytorch/pytorch/docs/source/notes/amp_examples.rst

         loss = loss_fn(output, target)
         scaler.scale(loss).backward()

-        # Unscale the gradients owned by optimizer in-place
+        # Unscale the gradients of optimizer's assigned params in-place
         scaler.unscale(optimizer)

-        # Since the optimizer's owned gradients are unscaled, clip as usual:
+        # Since the gradients of optimizer's assigned params are unscaled, clip as usual:
         torch.nn.utils.clip_grad_norm_(model.parameters(), max_norm)

+        # optimizer's gradients are already unscaled, so scaler.step does not unscale them,
+        # although it still skips optimizer.step() if the gradients contain infs or NaNs.
         scaler.step(optimizer)

+        # Update the scale for next iteration.
         scaler.update()

-``scaler`` records that ``scaler.unscale(optimizer)`` has been called for this optimizer this iteration, so ``scaler.step(optimizer)`` knows not to redundantly unscale gradients before calling ``optimizer.step()``.
+``scaler`` records that ``scaler.unscale(optimizer)`` was already called for this optimizer this iteration, so ``scaler.step(optimizer)`` knows not to redundantly unscale gradients before (internally) calling ``optimizer.step()``.

 .. warning::
-    If you (optionally) choose to unscale gradients prior to stepping, ``scaler.unscale(optimizer)`` should only be invoked once per optimizer per step, and only after all gradients for that optimizer's owned parameters have been accumulated.
+    :meth:`unscale` should only be called once per optimizer per :meth:`step` call, and only after all gradients for that optimizer's assigned parameters have been accumulated.
+    Calling unscale twice for a given optimizer between :meth:`step`\ s triggers a RuntimeError.

 Working with Scaled Gradients
 -----------------------------